SFe-Team-was-taken/SFe/sfe-specification-4.0u5.md

 - the type of compression and/or encoding must be recognised and supported by the program.
 - the compression and/or encoding format must be valid.
 - the compressed sample must only have one channel.
+- the compressed sample must be compressed using only supported formats.
+(Update 5)

 A sample is not valid if any of these conditions are not true.
 If a sample is not valid, then all instruments and presets that use the sample should be rejected.